girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Good Coding Practices.md

 - **Clean Code** : Good Coding Practices make the code readable,simple and concise.
 - **Modular Code** : Modular production code makes the code more organized,efficient and reusable.
 - **Structure** : Refactoring ensures that there is improvement of internal structure without changing the external functionality of the code.
 - **Documentation** : Good Coding Practices advocate adding a relevant documentation.
-It is helpful for clarifying complex parts of the code and makes it easily understandable.Example:Adding a README file is a minimum requirement.
+It is helpful for clarifying complex parts of the code and makes it easily understandable.
+Example: Adding a README file is a minimum requirement.
-- **Version Control** :
+- **Version Control** : It is always advisable to make meaningful commits after making changes and use version control tools like git.
+Merging commits to stay updated and resolving merge commits properly are integral part of following good coding practices.

 ## Some Good Coding Practices in React

-- Reusability: Code Reusability can be schieved in React with the help of reusable components.
+- **Reusability** : Code Reusability can be schieved in React with the help of reusable components.

 Button.jsx